zoometh/leapfrog/README.md

 # Leapfrog

-The app hosted in the CEPAM is not working: https://devr.cepam.cnrs.fr/shinyapps/leap/
+The app hosted in the CEPAM is: https://devr.cepam.cnrs.fr/shinyapps/leap/